 REALTOR® VOICE WAS HEARD!!!

 KAR represents Kentucky REALTORS® by making the REALTOR® voice heard in Congress and at the State Legislature.
 The primary concern is protecting the real estate industry’s professional and business interests.
-The KAR President, Ann McDonald and the Quick Response Team develops a straightforward political agenda to Support and develop legislation that helps the industry, and Oppose legislation that hurts the free transfer of real estate.
+The President and the Quick Response Team develops a straightforward political agenda to Support and develop legislation that helps the industry, and Oppose legislation that hurts the free transfer of real estate.
 The QRT reviewed many pieces of legislation this year.

 The REALTOR® Voice was heard during the 2012 legislative session and we THANK YOU for making the necessary calls to support legislation that supports the industry!
 Next week will begin the 10 day veto period with the final day (Sine Die) of the 2012 legislative session being scheduled for April 12th.